 3 - 5 people = $15 off individual rate (member/non-member)

 6 - 8 people = $20 off individual rate (member/non-member)

 8 + people = $25 off individual rate (member/non-member)

 Please contact email@example.com for more information.
 Please include first name, last name and email address for each participant in the group, along with a contact person for the invoice.

 Checks must be received within one week of the event.
 If payment has not been received, registrant will still have option to pay online with a credit card up until the day before the program.
 If an invoice remains open on the day of the event, the registrant will not be allowed to attend.

 Refunds, minus a 10% cancellation fee, will be issued for all cancellations received two weeks prior to the start of the course.
 No refunds or vouchers will be made thereafter.
 No-shows are not refunded.

 Full attendance is required to obtain CEs per NHPA policy.
 No partial credit will be given.
 Those who attend the workshop and complete the evaluation form will receive 6 continuing education credits.
 Please note that APA CE rules require that we only give credit to those who attend the entire workshop.
 Those arriving more than 15 minutes after the scheduled start time or leaving before the workshop is completed will not receive CE credits.

 Registrants can transfer an event confirmation to another individual.
 The NHPA office must be notified of the transfer at least 24 hours prior to the event.

-New Hampshire Psychological Association is approved by the American Psychological Association to sponsor continuing education for psychologists.
-New Hampshire Psychological Association maintains responsibility for the programs and content of all continuing education event.
+This program is sponsored by the New Hampshire Psychological Association.
+NHPA is approved by the American Psychological Association to sponsor continuing education for psychologists.
+NHPA maintains responsibility for this program and its content.